• Skip to primary navigation

 Italian tuna, also called ventresca or belly tuna, is much-loved for its flavor and texture.

-Often preserved in olive oil, it adds a special depth of taste.
+Often preserved in olive oil, it adds a special depth of taste - compare oils in Greek vs Italian olive oil comparison for flavor to pick the right tin for recipes.

 It's a popular ingredient in Mediterranean cuisine.